rust-lang/blog.rust-lang.org/posts/2018-10-19-Update-on-crates.io-incident.md

 > stable.

 > A more case-by-case policy would be very hard to get right, and would almost
-> certainly result in bad mistakes and and regular controversies.
+> certainly result in bad mistakes and regular controversies.

 > Instead, we are going to stick to a first-come, first-served system.
 If someone
 > wants to take over a package, and the previous owner agrees, the existing